bxparks/AceTime/USER_GUIDE.md

 (**TBD**: I think it would be useful to create a script that can generate the C++ code representing these custom zone registries from a list of zones.)

+(**TBD**: It might also be useful for app developers to create custom datasets with different range of years.
+The tools are all here, but not explicitly documented currently.
+Examples of how to this do exist inside the various `Makefile` files in the `tests/validation/` directory.)

 <a name="Mutations"></a>
 ## Mutations